bilke/Craft-Docs/source/templating/basics/global_vars.rst

 You can use these on any template.

-blx -- instance of craft/app/components/core/variables/BlxVariable.php
+craft -- instance of craft/app/variables/CraftVariable.php
 now -- a PHP DateTime instance for getting info about the current date/time siteName -- your site's name siteUrl -- your site's URL